jeremyButtler/find--Co-infections/README.md

     of find co-infections.
   - To Ryan Wick, who I again never met or interacted with, but made the read simulation software I used to test find co-infections with.
+  - To Baloglu et al. (2021), who I again never meant, but were willing to post their mock community on the SRA, which allowed me to test find co-infections on real data.
+  - To the people (never met) who coded baba (https://baba.sourceforge.net/).
+It gave me a great visual on how the Needleman Wunsch algorithim worked.
+Their were many other sources, but this was the one that was the most useful to me.
+  - I should also should thank the people how coded Minimap2, Racon, and Medaka, since these are integrated into find co-infections.
   - Finally the Universities of Fairbanks and Anchorage Alaska, who provided me with TA ships while I was in graduate school.
 During this time I wrote and tested version one and two of find